chrislowles/userscripts/README.md

 Various userscripts, made to varying degrees of quality (Issues welcomed)

 ## What are userscripts?
-Userscripts are extensions written to be installed in userscript managers, the benefits of userscripts as opposed to standard extensions mainly lie in fixes can be pushed way faster.
+Userscripts are extensions written to be installed in userscript managers, the benefits of userscripts as opposed to standard extensions mainly lie in the fact that fixes can be pushed way faster.
 Here are some I've made, use any userscript manager (my preferred one is [Violentmonkey](https://violentmonkey.github.io/)

 ## Ones I've made:
 ### [give-up-twitter.user.js](https://raw.githubusercontent.com/chrishazfun/userscripts/main/give-up-twitter.user.js)